- 1. Discover Calle Crisologo

 One good thing about touring Vigan is that you get to learn a lot about its history, culture, and way of life through the town’s homegrown establishments.

 Take for example Pagburnayan Jar Factory, one of the very few remaining jar factories around Vigan.
-It’s a popular must-try cultural activity in Vigan.
+It’s a popular must-try cultural activity that is also part of a Vigan City tour.

 In order to help people appreciate the industry of jar-making, the factory is open for tourists who want to see and experience pottery making first hand, from simple, basic designs to more artistic earthen jars.